Parkinson’s Medication Record Sheet

 Hypokinesia

 Hypokinesia and Bradykinesia are other signs of Parkinson’s disease.
-Bradykinesia is the slowness of the movement, and hypokinesia is the decrease in the amount of spontaneous movement.
-They occur as a result of pathological changes in the basal ganglia of the brain.
+Bradykinesia is the slowness of the movement, and hypokinesia is the decrease in spontaneous movement.
+They occur due to pathological changes in the brain’s basal ganglia.

 Postural instability